 MC 120 (3) Radio Production-Students will gain a basic understanding of audio equipment used for radio production and live broadcasting.
 Course provides experience and knowledge of the principles and techniques of producing radio commercials, news, documentaries, interviews and magazines.
-Participation in live broadcasting on WACW camous radio.
+Participation in live broadcasting on WACW campus radio.
 Fee.

 MC 121 (3) Audio Production Basics-A broad overview of audio production including audio theory, basic digital audio techniques, basic audio recording and mixing techniques, and familiarity with relevant software and hardware.
 Required for Audio Production emphasis. (offered every semester) Fee.

 MC 211 (3) Fundamentals of Media Performance-A study of the theories and techniques of performance in film, audio, video, and public address.
 Students will be given opportunities for performance in studio and other public communication settings.
 The course will acquaint students with the media performance industry, with emphasis on personal marketing and tools for employment.
 Fee.

 MC 212 (3) Writing for The Media-Examines a variety of techniques and formats including broadcast news, web/interactive media, television commercials/public service announcements, industrial/non-profit video, documentaries, and screenplays.
 Practical emphasis on improving writing/editing skills and developing writing strategies.
-Prerequisite: ENG 110 or 151.
+Pre-requisite: ENG 110 or 151.
 Fee.

-MC 220 (1) Inside the Entertainment Industry-This course will introduce students to some of the distinctive elements of film, music, television and media management.
+MC 220 (1) Introduction to Entertainment Management-This course will introduce students to some of the distinctive elements of film, music, television, and media management.
 Students will learn how producers and managers work to combine audience research, business principles and industry analysis to do their jobs.
 Fee.

 MC 222 (3) Digital Audio Editing-A comprehensive study of digital audio workstation (DAW) editing techniques used in various audio production environments.
-Detailed instruction in the use of Pro Tools and other software with emphasis on stereo and multi-track editing, noise reduction, tuning, use of plug-ins, and delivery formats.
+Detailed instruction in the use of Pro Tools and other software with emphasis on stereo and multitrack editing, noise reduction, tuning, use of plug-ins, and delivery formats.
 Lab exercises are used to develop hands-on competency; hands-on proficiencies assess abilities. (offered each spring).
-Pre-requisite: MC 121 Fee.
-MC 225 (3) Interactive Media I-Provides an overview of new microphone selection, acoustics, live mixing, equalizing, sound reinforcement and live recording.
-Includes a lab.
-Fee.
-MC 261 (4) Multi-Camera Television Production-Survey of the theory, process, and technique of television production including the planning, preparation, and production of various types of studio and remote programs.
-Includes three-hour lecture and a lab.
+Pre-requisite: MC 121.
 Fee.